Xavier Salomon: Education and career

-Xavier F. Salomon (born 1979) is a British art critic and both Deputy Director and Peter Jay Sharp Chief Curator at the Frick Collection in New York.
-Born in Rome to an English mother and Danish father, he has British citizenship and is most notable for his expertise on Paolo Veronese.
-From April 2020 through July 2021, Salomon hosted an online program "Cocktails with a Curator" with Frick curators Aimee Ng and Giulio Dalvit.
-The program examined artworks at the Frick and had 66 episodes, which are available on YouTube and are the basis of a book.
+He is particularly well known for his expertise on the Italian Renaissance painter Paolo Veronese.

+From April 2020 through July 2021, he hosted an online program, "Cocktails with a Curator", with fellow Frick curators Aimee Ng and Giulio Dalvit.
+The program examined artworks at the Frick and had 66 episodes, which are available on YouTube and are the basis of a book by Rizzoli Electra.